Tax-advantaged accounts

 The biggest difference between these accounts is how and when you can use them.

 • HSA is a way for you to save year after year: You can save your money and use it now or save it for eligible expenses in the future.
 The money is always yours.
-Plus, the firm provides matching contributions to the HSA.
+Plus, the firm may contribute to the HSA.

 • FSA has a “use it or lose it” feature: You must use the money you contribute from your paycheck by December 31 each year.